About 20 Minutes into the Future

 20 Minutes Into The Future is a critical look at how technology is shaping our lives today and what actions we can take for a better tomorrow.
 It is written by Daniel Harvey, a digital product designer currently based in London.
 But he lived in NYC for 20 years so expect him to say “fuck” an awful lot.

-If you're pissed about the current state of tech and want to see us do better then you’ve found a kindred spirit.
+If you're pissed about big tech behaving badly and want to see us do better than you’ve found a kindred spirit.
 Subscribe to get full access to the newsletter and website.
 Never miss an update.

 You won’t have to worry about missing anything.
 Every new edition of the newsletter goes directly to your inbox.
-I intend to publish 500-ish words every week or two on Tuesdays.
+I send two letters a week.
+Weekly commentary around a major issue every Tuesday.
+And a round-up of 10 stories from across the web every Saturday.

 What people are saying about 20 Minutes into the Future